kirubeltadesse/dotfiles/README.md

 For more information: [Here](https://askubuntu.com/questions/1115564/wsl-ubuntu-distro-how-to-solve-operation-not-permitted-on-cloning-repository)

-### Ques: git status is slow in WSL2 ?
+### Ques: Is git status slow in WSL2?

 ANS:

-The NTFS is fast on windows than wls2 ( linux system).
-Therefore the solution is to pit to the windows git system in `.profile`
+The NTFS is fast on Windows than WLS2 (Linux system).
+Therefore, the solution is to put to the Windows git system in `.profile`

 ```bash
 # checks to see if we are in a windows or linux dir